 The Tummy Tuck

 During a tummy tuck, you’re going to be put under via anesthesia for the duration of the surgical procedure.
 Upon completion, you’ll be bandaged and placed under the watchful eye of a specialist until you get the green light to be discharged.
-The amount of time that you’re going to be spending in the hospital depends on the type of tummy tuck you get.

 Once you’re properly discharged, your surgeon will provide you with a set of detailed instructions on how to keep the wound free of bacteria and well-maintained to avoid any infection.
 There’s a variety of steps that you’ll need to follow, and although it might be tedious, it’s crucial that you follow through with this – or you could end up in the hospital for a severe infection.